getify/Functional-Light-JS/ch8.md

 Now, any time a value is added to `arr`, the `multiplyBy3(..)` event handler -- mapper function -- is called with the value, and its transformation is added to `newArr`.

-What we're hinting at is that arrays, and the array operations we perform on them, are the eager synchronous versions, whereas these same operations can also be modeled lazily over a "list" that receives its values over time.
-We'll dive into this topic in a later chapter.
+What we're hinting at is that arrays, and the array operations we perform on them, are the eager synchronous versions, whereas these same operations can also be modeled on a "lazy list" (aka, stream) that receives its values over time.
+We'll dive into this topic in Chapter 10.

 ### Mapping vs Eaching